hasura/learn-graphql/tutorials/frontend/elm-graphql/tutorial-site/content/intro-to-graphql/1-architecture.md

 can choose a GraphQL client to make writing GraphQL queries, sending them and handling responses much easier.

-Now the tricker part is how do we send a GraphQL query from an elm app?
+Now the trickier part is how do we send a GraphQL query from an elm app?
 The most hacky way would be to construct a Graphql query using a multiline string and use [elm/http](https://package.elm-lang.org/packages/elm/http/latest/Http#post) to transmit the query and receive the response.
 You will quickly run into following problems ☹